 In many cases, the best resource for troubleshooting Splunk searches is Search job inspector.
 You can open it by clicking the i icon below a chart:

 This opens Search job inspector in a new browser tab.
-The top of the page summarizes search properties and lists the errors that have occured:
+The top of the page summarizes search properties and lists the errors that have occurred:

 Sometimes that is all you need.
 Not in this case, though.
 We have a distributed deployment with search head and indexer clusters.
 In such a scenario it is not always trivial to get to the right log file from the right machine.